hyperledger-archives/ci-management/packer/README.markdown

 Hyperledger's Packer configuration is divided into build-specific variables, output-specific templates and a set of shared provisioning scripts.
 To do a specific build, combine the template for the desired output artifact type with a variable file.
-To build a new baseline instance the following would be done:
+To build a new builder instance the following would be done:

 ```
-packer build -var-file=vars/cloud-env.json -var-file=vars/centos.json templates/baseline.json
+packer build -var-file=vars/cloud-env.json -var-file=vars/centos.json templates/builder.json
 ```

 **NOTE:** vars/cloud-env.json is a gitignored file as it contains private